Plant & Animal Species Guide

 Water Moccasin

-Water moccasin snakes, also called cottonmouths, have triangular heads, a dark line through their eyes, and inconsistent full-body coloring and patterns.
-Moccasins are venomous and will go after threats or prey.
-But don’t be scared when you go around Exploration Green, no venomous snakes have been spotted!
+Water Moccasin snakes, also called Cottonmouths, have triangular heads, a dark line through their eyes, and inconsistent full-body coloring and patterns.
+Moccasins are venomous and should be avoided.
 More info: University of Georgia

 Copperhead

 Copperhead snakes have a dark body with hourglass-shaped cross bands and distinctive yellow eyes.
-These snakes will grow to about 24-26 inches when they are adults.
+These snakes will grow to about 24 to 26 inches when they are full grown.
+They are one of the venous snake species in Texas.
 Copperhead snakes have heat-sensing pits, allowing them to be classified as vipers.
 More info: Animal Corner

-Diamond-backed water snakes are non-venomous but can easily be confused for a rattlesnake due to their similar gray-brown coloring.
-Diamond-backed water snakes will usually avoid contact with people and pets unless they feel threatened.
-So, if you see a diamond-backed water snake, leave it be!
+Diamond-Backed Water Snakes are non-venomous but can easily be confused for a rattlesnake due to their similar gray-brown coloring.
+Diamond-Backed Water Snakes will usually avoid contact with people and pets unless they feel threatened.
+So, if you see one, leave it be!
 More info: Florida Museum

 Mammals